dotkernel/dotkernel-v1/trunk/readme.txt

 QUESTIONS
 ---------

-If you have any questions about DotKerne, visit our forum:
+If you have any questions about DotKernel, visit our forum:
 	http://www.dotkernel.com/forum/

 FEEDBACK